GRajaraju/webservices_ai/README.md

 # webservices_ai

-Here we are going to build a platform with features like Data Augmentation, data compression using Autoencoders and these are as web services developed in Python using Flask.
+Here we are going to build a platform with features like Data Augmentation, Data Compression using Autoencoders and these features are available as web services developed in Python using Flask.